1. Tree Preservation Orders

 Many trees in Exeter are protected by Tree Preservation Orders (TPO’s) and trees in conservation areas are given automatic protection.
 If your tree is protected in either of these ways then you will need to apply for permission before doing any works.

-If you require a copy of any TPO on or affecting your property please contact us with the address, or preferably, the reference number of the TPO.
+If you require a copy of any TPO on or affecting your property please contact us online with the address, or preferably, the reference number of the TPO.

 A TPO is made to preserve trees with a landscape and/or amenity value.